 Introduce B2D eco system to the black supplier community and the corporate procurement community.

 The Revolution Won’t Be Televised; It Shall Be Digitized.

 LIVE VIRTUAL EXPERIENCE

-This year, the NBL is celebrating more than 34 years driving commerce-driven opportunities for Black suppliers through the global supply chain network.
-Because of the disproportionate impact of COVID-19 on Black businesses across the country, this year’s inaugural conference is the largest Black Supplier events of its kind in the U.S. and internationally.
-The conference will be attended by at-least 1,000 Tier I-IV Black suppliers and more than 100 Fortune 500 purchasing and supply chain companies ready to engage opportunities in the marketplace.
+This year, the NBL is celebrating more than 35 years driving commerce-driven opportunities for Black suppliers through the global supply chain network.
+Because of the disproportionate impact of COVID-19 on Black businesses across the country, this year’s conference is the largest Black Supplier event of its kind in the U.S. and internationally.
+The conference will be attended by 300 suppliers and Fortune 500 purchasing and supply chain companies ready to engage opportunities in the marketplace.

 BUSINESS FREE ADMISSION

 Because of the disproportionate impact of the COVID-19 pandemic and the health/economic crisis on Black business and small businesses across the country, this year’s conference will be of free admission and conference fee waived.